xialang2012/AtmCorrection/README.md

 # atmCorrection

 ## 1. Introduction
-This code is used to perform a quick atmoepheric correction for MODIS L1B data (HDF4).
+This code is used to perform a quick atmospheric correction for MODIS L1B data (HDF4).
 The theory and parameters of the atmospheric correction can be found from NASA.

 ## 2. How to Run?
 First, you should clone the code to your local, using git clone https://github.com/xialang2012/atmCorrection.git.